 Your triglyceride level may also be tested.
 Similar to low cholesterol, low triglycerides can be a sign of an elevated metabolic rate.

 Thyroid Scan and Uptake

 This allows your doctor to see if your thyroid is overactive.
-It can also tell if the entire thyroid gland or just a single area of the gland is causing the overactivity.
+In particular, it can tell if the entire thyroid or just a single area of the gland is causing the overactivity.

-A doctor can use ultrasoung to measure the size of the entire thyroid gland, and any masses within it.
-An ultrasound allows doctors to know if the mass is solid or cystic.
+Ultrasound can measure the size of the entire thyroid gland, as well as any masses within it.
+Doctors can also use ultrasound to know if a mass is solid or cystic.

-A CT or MRI of the head is done if a pituitary tumor is present that’s causing the condition.
+A CT or MRI can show if a pituitary tumor is present that’s causing the condition.

 Hyperthyroidism also can cause your bones to become weak and thin, which can lead to osteoporosis.
-Taking vitamin D and calcium supplements during and after treatment can help strengthen your bones..
-Make sure to ask your doctor about how much daily vitamin D and calcium is appropriate for you.
+Taking vitamin D and calcium supplements during and after treatment can help strengthen your bones.
+Your doctor can tell you how much vitamin D and calcium to take each day.

-The long-term outlook depends upon the cause.
-Some causes go away without treatment.
+The long-term outlook for hyperthyroidism depends on its cause.
+Some causes can go away without treatment.
 Others, like Graves' disease, get worse over time.
-Complications of Graves' disease can be life threatening and affect quality of life.
+The complications of Graves' disease can be life-threatening and affect your long-term quality of life.
 Early diagnosis and treatment of symptoms improve the long-term outlook.